-Tracking Down Important Information
+"Tracking" Down Important Information

 When you are thoroughly involved in reading, a movie should take place in your mind.
 This is called visualizing.
 These mental images are connected to your past experiences.
 Reading will become three-dimensional, and it will help you retain the information long after you have encountered the material.
 This also assists with inference.
 Visualizing requires the use of your five senses.
 This imagery that is created can also transcend over to writing.

-Evaluating and Synthesizing
+Lastly, "Evaluate" and Synthesizing

 Answering these questions lead to a higher level of thinking.
 Now you must take the time and reflect on what you have read and gained from the material.
 Once you get to the step of evaluating and synthesizing, you should have a deeper understanding of the text.